dive-into-machine-learning/python-tips/README.md

 ## Starters

 The first key is Don't Panic.
-You can learn most by hacking.
+You can learn most by hands-on experience.

 If you have not installed Python yet, you need to pick a version of Python and then install.
 For both of these subjects, you should read [_Hitchhiker's Guide to Python_](http://docs.python-guide.org/en/latest/).